 Some kind folks have asked how they can show appreciation.
-These resources are all provided completely free of charge, but if you feel called to toss a coffee my way, I'm not gonna say no. ;)
+These resources are all provided completely free of charge, but if I've saved you a bit of time and you'd like to toss a coffee my way, it'd make my day! :)

 Temporary Caregiver Instructions